• Menu

 Back

 The dog moves backwards in a straight line.
-Can move backwards next to handler (in the same direction) and also away from handler independently in any direction.
+Can move backwards next to the handler (in the same direction) and also away from the handler independently in any direction.

 If the leash becomes tangled between the dog’s feet, the dog will lift the trapped leg and step over the leash in order to remove the tangle.
 The dog does not need the handler to move the leash.